 Zeolite is a natural clay-like substance that binds to histamine in the digestive tract and directly eliminates it via the stool.
 By reducing levels of histamine in the body, zeolite helps to reduce common allergy symptoms like itchiness and a blocked or runny nose.

 While there are many zeolite powders available, experts suggest using natural clinoptilolite zeolite, as it has been the most thoroughly researched in this area.
+Read our guide on a low-histamine diet.

-4. Wash it off
+4. Wash away pollen

 5. Try nasal saline

-Items such as a neti pot or saline nasal spray can be super helpful at clearing clogged nasal passages.
+Items such as a neti pot or saline nasal spray may be super helpful at clearing clogged nasal passages.
 These can be used 1-2 times daily and found at most health food stores or pharmacies.

 7. Try quercetin

-8. Allergy shots (subcutaneous immunotherapy)
+8. Try allergy shot therapy (subcutaneous immunotherapy)

 10. Choose garden plants wisely